 A comprehensive personal leave policy should include several key elements to ensure clarity and fairness:

-• Leave request process: Detail the steps employees must follow to request leave, including any necessary documentation like a medical certificate.
+Leave request process: Detail the steps employees must follow to request leave, including any necessary documentation like a medical certificate.
+Emphasize that failure to submit the required documentation within the specified time period can result in the denial of sick leave entitlement.

 Steps to develop and implement the policy